anaskhraza/netsuite-sync-watcher/readme.md

 ## Create NetSuite Config
 This tool uses SuiteTalk (NetSuite web services) to send files to the file cabinet.
 Hence it needs some configuration connection info stored locally.
-This connection info is stored in a file named *NetSuiteConfig.js* which is encrypted to *NetSuiteConfig.js.enc*
+This connection info is stored in a file named *NetSuiteConfig.js*

 To generate a config file run with the `--gen-config` option:

     nsw -g

 Answer the prompts.
 You can review the settings in the generated NetSuiteConfig.js file.
-Do remember to delete this file after you've confirmed it works (e.g. after you've successfully uploaded a file).
-Only NetSuiteConfig.js.enc is needed at runtime.

-You can manually encrypt a NetSuiteConfig.js file with the `--encrypt` option.
+You can also configure the watcher using this prompt

-Fill out your plaintext NetSuiteConfig.js file, then encrypt it:

-    nsw --encrypt-config

-Then delete your plaintext NetSuiteConfig.js

-If you ever need to check the config, use --decrypt-config:

-    nsw --decrypt-config

 To help setup a new config file: